NFTGalaxy/shadowy-super-coder/README.md

 ## Snapshot
 This repo contains queries run on [ethereum public dataset on google bigquery](https://bigquery.cloud.google.com/dataset/bigquery-public-data:crypto_ethereum) which are used for the NFT and perk drop.
-Here are the rules and result: which are used for the NFT and perk drop.
+Here are the rules and result:
 ```sql
 todo add query here.
 ```

 ### Eligible Users
-87,778 Ethereum addresses who:
+**110,294** Ethereum addresses who:
 1. Deployed at least 1 contract on Ethereum mainnet.
-2. Deployed contracts that had at least 2 different addresses interacted.
+2. Deployed contracts that had at least 2 different non-deployer addresses interacted.

 These addresses are ranked in two tiers:

-1. **6,933 Shadowy Super-Coders**: those that served >=500 unique addresses & contracts had at least 1 transaction in 2021.
+1. **7,466 Shadowy Super-Coders**: those that served >=500 unique addresses & contracts had at least 1 transaction in 2021.
-2. **80,845 Shadowy Coders**: those that served less <500 unique addresses || served >=500 but have no active tx since 2021
+2. **102,828 Shadowy Coders**: those that served less <500 unique addresses || those that served >=500 but have no active tx since 2021.

-Special shout out to our Super-Coder friend @Banteg who helped curate data
+Special shout out to our Super-Coder friend @Banteg who helped curate data.

 [comment]: <> (there are ~200k addresses that deployed contract on ethereum mainnet, and we added the following requirements on top:)